Price confirmation hearings and health policy — US Health Care Series Part 1

 • The tension between government-supported healthcare versus free market medicine (doctors’ control over their rates, patients’ choice, private insurance industry)

-• The tension between providing a safety net to all those who need it via a broad population and broad service government-supported healthcare system vs. controlling the growth of the federal budget and the federal deficit even if it means cutting coverage to some in need
+• The tension between providing healthcare for all who need it via a broad population and broad service government-supported healthcare system vs. controlling the growth of the federal budget and the federal deficit even if it means cutting coverage to some in need

 • The tension between the right level of federal contribution and control via federal funding to the states and the right level of state contribution and state control over state-based healthcare services